PLANETSOLAR & RaphaŽl Domjan

 With a crew of three, RaphaŽl set sail at the helm of 'his' solar boat on 27 September 2010, heading west in search of the sun.
 PlanetSolar returned with its Swiss skipper to 'le Rocher' on 4 May 2012 to complete the first solar-powered voyage around the world.
 This was a stunning world a record first and a milestone for solar powered marine transport.

 RaphaŽl is pictured here in the recently built robotics laboratory in Sussex, England where SeaVax, also a solar (and wind) powered vessel, is being developed as an ocean cleaning workboat.
+Another faster version of SeaVax is the Elizabeth Swann, also heading toward the test tank where climate change is a major ocean game changer according to the United Nations as per SDG 13.
 Copyright photograph © Cleaner Ocean Foundation August 25 2017.

 the 19 January 1972 in Neuch‚tel, RaphaŽl Domjan dreamed from a very early age of following in the footsteps of Phileas Fogg, and in his youth he was already working on ideas of making a voyage around the world using the least amount of energy possible.
 At the time his choice of transport was an ultra-light